 An important tip to remember is to be prepared for your trip financially.
 There’s nothing worse than being stuck somewhere without money and no one to rely on.
 Set out a budget for your trip and plan for expected and unforeseen expenses.
 Think about the possibility of having to take a taxi if you’re ever out after hours (and public have stopped running), buying medicine if you happen to get sick or buying a warm jacket if an unexpected cold front comes in.

-Tour leaders are special kind of people.
-They are basically travel addicts that trained and experienced professionals.
+Tour leaders are a special kind of people.
+They are basically travel addicts that are also trained and experienced professionals.
 You’ll go far to find anyone as passionate about travel as them!
 Equipped with first-hand and historical knowledge, your tour leader will provide you all the assistance and guidance you need on tour.
 Rely on them when you need anything, can’t find your way or simply want to know where to find the best coffee.
 They are there to keep you informed, safe, and happy during your vacation.
 The same goes for your coach driver and the locals guides in destination.
 We only travel with people that we can trust.
 You can too.

 One of the best tips for travelling alone is to be adventurous!
 Try things you’ve never tried before, and make sure your solo holiday is full of new, fun experiences.

 If you’re not aware, you have a choice when it comes to your hotel accommodation.
 You can either settle for a single supplement which is an extra amount that you pay for having a hotel room to yourself.
 Or you can share a hotel room with another single traveller of the same gender.
-Having someone share a room with you is actually an ideal way to meet another single traveller.
+Having someone share a room with you is actually an ideal way to meet another solo traveller.
 We try to match roommates according to gender and interests as far as possible.
 Have a chat with our team if you want to find out more.

 If you’re going to travel abroad alone, your friends and family are going to want to keep in touch with you.
 Make sure you can message them by arranging cellphone usage while you’re away.
 You can also communicate over social media, and show them all what they’re missing!